Poojashri24/CampaignAutomation/README.md

 - The application should be reset before executing the test suite.
 - Seeded campaign data is restored using the Reset option.
 - Audience estimates are fixed according to the provided business data.
-- Campaign launch changes status from Draft to Queued before delivery.
+- Campaign launch follows the business rules defined in the application.

 ---

 ## Defects Found

-### 1: Past Scheduled Date Accepted
+### 1. Past Scheduled Date Accepted (UI)

-Expected:
+**Expected**
-Scheduled campaigns should accept only a future date and time.
+Scheduled campaigns should only accept a future date and time.

-Actual:
+**Actual**
-The application accepts past dates without displaying a validation error.
+The UI allows creation of a scheduled campaign with a past date without displaying a validation error.

-Severity:
+**Severity**
 Medium

+---

-### 2. Campaign Launch Status
+### 2. Past Scheduled Date Accepted (API)

 **Expected**

-After clicking Launch, the campaign status should change from Draft to Queued.
+The Create Campaign API should reject requests containing a past scheduled date with a validation error.

 **Actual**

-Sometimes the status remains Draft for a few seconds before updating.
+The API accepts the request and creates the campaign successfully (HTTP 201 Created), even when the scheduled date is in the past.

+**Severity**
+High

+---

+### 3. Analytics Dashboard Count Not Updated

+**Expected**

+The Analytics dashboard should display the current number of campaigns in each status.

+**Actual**

+After launching campaigns, the Execution page shows the updated campaign status, but the Analytics dashboard continues to display the old Sent count.

 **Severity**